 - Vehicle purchasing through statewide contracts

-- The receipt and inspection of all new vehicles under 10,000 lbs.
-GVW
+- The receipt and inspection of all new light duty and passenger vehicles

-- Registrations, titles and plates (including renewals and duplicates)
+- Registrations, titles and plates (inc. renewals & duplicates)

 - Fuel card management (statewide contracts for Fuel Card and Fuel Management Services)